Monitoring Survey Previous Project: Cleveland Row, London

 Surveyor: David Regan

 Selwyn House is a large residential building next to St James’s Palace in London.
 The property was built in 1904 and backs on to the famous Green Park in London.
-As part of a multi-million-pound development, the property is undergoing major changes with the addition of a new floor and a multi-storey basement.
+As part of a multi-million-pound development, Selwyn House is undergoing major changes with the addition of a new floor and a multi-storey basement.

-Following the initial set-up, our surveyors returned to the project on a weekly basis to re-survey in the locations of these targets.
+Following the initial set-up, our experienced surveyor David Regan returned to the project on a weekly basis to re-survey in the locations of these targets.
 The survey was undertaken using our Leica TS15 1-second instrument, renown for its high accuracy and reliability.
-The weekly survey and subsequent reports demonstrated the minor movements both vertically and horizontally that naturally occur with this level of construction work.
-The weekly movement reports and graphs clearly demonstrated the extent of the movement and how it is looking over time.
+David’s weekly survey and subsequent reports demonstrated the minor movements both vertically and horizontally that naturally occur with this level of construction work.
+Our weekly movement reports and graphs clearly demonstrated the extent of the movement and how it is looking over time.

 Interested in our Monitoring surveys?